NCI-CCR-POB/ccrccdi9_hic/README.md

-# FruitsC : A CCBR Snakemake Pipeline for HiC data analysis
+# FruitsC : A Snakemake Pipeline for HiC data analysis

 This snakemake pipeline was developed for genome wide HiC data and uses a popular HiC tool called Juicer.
 It has been developed by the CCBR team for use in the NIH's Biowulf HPC Cluster and is currently in development mode